 Harris Health does not tolerate retaliation against anyone who, in good faith, reports an actual or suspected violation of the Code of Conduct.
-Retaliation occurs when unfair consequences such as disciplinary actions or unfavorable pay or promotion decisions are made against an individual who has reported alleged violations of laws, rules, regulations, Harris Health's Code of Conduct, or Harris Health's policies and procedures.
+Retaliation occurs when unfair consequences such as disciplinary actions or unfavorable pay or promotion decisions are made against an individual who has reported alleged violations of laws, rules, regulations, Harris Health's Code of Conduct or Harris Health policies and procedures.
 Any workforce member who conducts or condones retaliation against another workforce member for reporting an actual or suspected violation of the Code of Conduct will be subject to disciplinary action, up to and including termination.
+If you believe that you have been retaliated against, please report your concern using the reporting process explained above.